 Muck, the thick sludge that settles at the bottom of your pond, composed of nutrients and decaying matter can be a problem in any pond.
 Aeration increases the amount of dissolved oxygen in your pond, allowing beneficial aerobic bacteria to thrive and consume those nutrients, reducing the accumulation of muck.
 Aeration also agitates the water, combating further buildup, and helps to keep the water clear.

 Aeration is also important in the winter.
 When a pond freezes over, the fish and biological processes happening in the pond can slowly deplete the oxygen supply.
 Aeration can keep a portion of your pond from freezing over, increasing the chance of survival for your fish.
 By keeping open water, your pond is able to take up oxygen and release harmful gasses that would be otherwise trapped under the ice, causing a toxic buildup.
 By simply keeping a portion of the water’s surface open and circulating the pond, you allow the gasses to escape and for more oxygen to enter the water.

 What Options are Available for Aeration?

-The two main types of Aeration are Diffused Aeration and Surface Aeration.
+The two main types of aeration are Diffused Aeration and Surface Aeration.
 Diffused aeration can be accomplished with Windmills, Solar Powered Compressors and A/C Electric Compressors.
 Surface Aeration can be accomplished with Fountains and High Efficiency Surface Aerators and Circulators.
-There are benefits to each type, so check out our other blogs discussing each, or give us a call toll free at (877) 389-2514 for more information about which one is right for your pond.
+There are benefits to each type, so check out this post (and others) to learn more, or give us a call toll free at (877) 389-2514 for more information about which one system right for your pond.